Breakfast Beat: This Might Be the Best Breakfast Menu in Town

 Price: $$

 Juice: Forget juice.
 Get a seasonal aquafresca.
-They come in lush flavors like watermelon and pistachio.
-They balance the heat outside and the heat of spicy food.
+They come in flavors like watermelon and pistachio.
+They push back against the heat outside and the heat of spicy food.

-Booze: The Bloody Mary is just the beginning.
+Booze: Bloody Mary is just the beginning.

 Coffee Options: Hot, iced, French press.
-Otra uses Presta beans.
+Otro uses Presta beans.

 Our last five Breakfast Beat stories: